-AdventureSmith Explorations Founder & President Todd Smith reviews his Antarctica Air Cruise aboard the 72-guest Ocean Nova.
+AdventureSmith Founder and President Todd Smith reviews his Antarctica Air Cruise aboard the 67-guest Ocean Nova.
 Learn what it’s like to fly the Drake and why Todd has dubbed Antarctica “Alaska’s big brother.”

 Antarctica is remote, and travel there is best described as an expedition.
 The primary reason travelers choose an air cruise is to avoid the two-day ocean crossing through the infamous Drake Passage and the high seas that can occur there.
 On my journey I learned that while Antarctica is more accessible than ever, today’s modern travelers aboard both ships and planes are still at the mercy of Antarctica’s extreme elements.

 As is recommended, I arrived into Punta Arenas one day prior to the trip start date.
 This allowed plenty of time to explore this quaint town in the heart of Patagonia.
 I spent a full day on a self-guided walk to the Plaza de Armas to view the Ferdinand Magellan Memorial where it is said that if you kiss the toe of the indigenous man statue you are guaranteed to return to Patagonia.
 I continued to the solemn and beautiful municipal cemetery to admire the architecture and art where tombs date back hundreds of years illuminating the different ethnic groups who colonized the region.
 I finished my stroll along the beautiful waterfront longing to cross the ocean and reach Antarctica.
 In the evening I arrived excitedly at my cruise orientation, conveniently located at the Hotel Rey Don Felipe.